Process

 • Live data, schema edges, and evidence layers are part of design from the start

-• Provenance and reasoning are captured as the work happens
+• Sources and reasoning are captured as the work happens

 • Design-system updates flow from stable product patterns, not memory

-• Claude Code skills, plugins, and routines compound team capability over time
+• Reusable skills, plugins, and routines compound team capability over time

 The operating stack